-Concrete crushing operations for Taxilane T started in January, 2014 and finished in March, 2014; and operations included some concrete rubble from the Tom Bradley Terminal Concourse Demolition and East Aprons which continued through July, 2014.
+Concrete crushing operations for West Aircraft Maintenance Area started in January, 2015 and finished in February, 2015.
 To reduce the environmental impact, the concrete crusher used grid power instead of a diesel-powered generator, and had high-pressure water sprays at each material transfer point to eliminate dust.
 The rubber tire loader had a clean-burning Tier 3 engine.